cronvel/async-kit/README.md

 <a name="this"></a>
 # *this*
-each job function should have *this* set to the current execContext.
+each job function should have *this* set to the current jobContext.

 ```js
 var stats = createStats( 3 ) ;